Stichting Kind Beter

 For example, did you know that;

-– With (possible) success in the research of Dr. Van Roon there is a very good chance that other genetic disorders are closer to a solution.
+– With (possible) success in the research of Prof. Van Roon there is a very good chance that other genetic disorders are closer to a solution.
 The oil slick that can occur can be of great importance to both medical science and all children with rare genetic abnormalities.

 – The Nobel Prize in Chemistry, awarded in October 2020, was awarded for the development of the dna cutting technique CRISPR-Cas.
 CRISPR-Cas is a dna technique with which the double dna strand can be cut very precisely at a specified place in the genome.
 Subsequently, another piece of DNA can be built in at that spot.
 Since its development in 2010, the technique has rapidly transformed genetic research worldwide.
 Biotechnologists use the technique to make plants resistant to disease and drought.
 Cancer researchers use the technique to develop new treatments.
 The dream of geneticists is to eventually also repair inheritable diseases and genetic abnormalities.
 This is exactly what Dr. Van Roon has in mind by using this technique in her research.